 Establishment and Enforcement of Emission Norms.
 First stage emission norms were established in 1991 for petrol vehicle and in 1992 for diesel vehicles.
 In 2000, India began a systematic adoption of cleaner fuels.
-They instituted the 'Bharat 2000' which set Bharat Stage emissions standards in stages comparable with European emission standards (Table 3).
+They instituted the 'Bharat 2000' which set Bharat Stage emissions standards in stages comparable with European emission standards (Figure 3.1.3).

-2003 2004 1999 2000 2001 2002 2005 2006 2007 2008 2009 2010 EURO EURO EURO India Ш 1 EURO EURO EURO India Ш
+1999 2001 2002 2003 2005 2006 2007 2008 2009 2010 EURO EURO EURO India Ш Ш EURO EURO EURO EURO India Ш Ш

-Table 3.
+Figure 3.1.3.
 Emission standards for New Vehicles (light duty) in India

 Inspection and Maintenance System (IMS).
 IMS is implemented through the Pollution under Control (PUC) system.
 PUC system issues certificates for adherence to idling emission norms every 3-6 months.
-It identifies vehicles having mass emissions and requires maintenance.
-In-use vehicles are tracked especially because of abundance of released emission.
-Regional Transport offices' main job is to register vehicles and issue driving licenses but they also assist PUC testing work.
-The majority of the tests are conducted by authorized privately owned stations located mostly at gas stations.
-Few mobile stations are also available to conduct PUC testing and certification.
-Measures to upgrade non-compliant vehicles with more fuel and energy efficient technology are implemented sparingly.
-There exists no regulatory provision that calls for more fuel and energy efficient technology.
-The PUC merely requires the non-compliant vehicle to resubmitted for testing after carrying out necessary repairs.
+In-use vehicles are especially because of the copious amounts of idling emission.
+Efforts to mobilize the IMS have translated into the creation of regional transport offices, use of gas stations and mobile vans authorized to do PUC testing and certification.
+Non-compliant vehicles are upgraded with more fuel and energy efficient technology e.g. the use of the four stroke engine is encouraged instead of the two stroke engines for motorcycles.
+If the vehicle cannot be maintained, it is phased out.